 You’ll find this trail to be the most diverse hiking trail for wildflowers from March through May.

 This trail offers unique plant communities.

 Woodlands Nature Watch

 The Woodlands Nature Watch Area boasts the best opportunity to view a wide array of wildlife.
 The 6,800-acre Nature Watch Area is managed for wildlife viewability.
 It contains uplands, prairie, wetlands, lakeshore, and bottomland forest.
 Close to 260 species of birds and 55 species of mammals have been documented in Land Between the Lakes.

 Mulberry Flat Road - FS Rd #135

-As one of the best wildlife viewing paved roads in Land Between the Lakes, you may see several species at anytime of the day or year.
+As one of the best paved roads for wildlife viewing in Land Between the Lakes, you may see several species at any time of the day or year.
 Wild turkey, box turtles, coyotes, and the occasional bobcat cross frequently as they forage on the forest floor.
 You’ll find a mature oak and hickory forest with openings allowing viewings of woodpeckers, wild turkeys, tanagers, coyotes, gray foxes, white tailed deer, and gray squirrels.